FloWPs/relaxed_lasso/README.md

 There are two algorithms implemented in scikit-learn to get the lasso_path:
 * least angle regression (LARS) : this is the one used in this implementation
-* coordinate ascent : not implemented
+* coordinate descent : not implemented

 For pros and cons of each algorithm, see the [lasso documentation](https://scikit-learn.org/stable/modules/linear_model.html#least-angle-regression)